citsmartdocs/citsmart-7/en-us/docs/faq.md

       4. Search for the intended group and select it.
 Afterwards, the user will be linked to the group;

-      5.After linking, click on the Save button to confirm the entry, at which date, time and user will be automatically stored for a future audit
+      5. After linking, click on the Save button to confirm the entry, at which date, time and user will be automatically stored for a future audit

 !!!
 Question "[Events] Error: "Failed to connect to monitoring tool" for Zabixx"